Safer anchoring using an anchor chain length calculator! What scope is really needed?

 Vessel Length: In Basic Mode we use the vessel’s length rather than working out its windage area.
-For this we use the late Robert Smith’s Ground Tackle Loads Table for monohulls.
+For this we use the late Robert Smith’s Ground Tackle Loads Table for monohulls to convert vessel length to windage area.
 These values then get augmented by heuristic factors for catamaran, trimaran and slim, medium or bulky built, which you need to select.
 You can always switch to Expert Mode and see what your input means in terms of windage area.

 Seabed angle: If not known, set it to 0.
 To be used when the seabed has a substantial slope between vessel and anchor.
 A positive angle means the anchor is in deeper water than the vessel.
+There are two possible ways to provide this parameter: Either as angle in degrees, or as gradient in percent, e.g., 2 metres per 100 metres.
 Play around with this parameter to see what effect it has.
 Do mind changes in wind direction as they affect the relevant seabed angle!
-(For Android, it may be that you need to tap the ‚-‚ soft key twice to get the minus sign…)
+(For Android, it may be that you need to tap the ‘-‘ soft key twice to get the minus sign…)

 Chain size: Use a pull-down menu to select from a large range of chains in metric and imperial units.

-Max [chain length]: If this parameter is empty or 0, this app will calculate the length of a perfect catenary, where the chain pulls horizontally with respect to the anchor shank, which is optimal in terms of holding power.
+Fix [anchor chain length]: If this parameter is empty or 0, this app will calculate the length of a perfect catenary, where the chain pulls horizontally with respect to the anchor shank, which is optimal in terms of holding power.
 However, this may result in more chain than you have – or you are willing to spend, e.g., when the swinging circle must not exceed a certain value in order to stay clear of obstacles or neighbours anchoring around you.
-In such a case use Max to restrict the chain length.
-Please note that constraining the chain length does come at the expense of a reduced maximal holding power of the anchor.
+In such a case use Fix to restrict the anchor chain length.
+Please note that constraining the anchor chain length does come at the expense of a reduced maximal holding power of the anchor.

-Fix [rope length]: The amount of rope to be deployed.
-If set to 0, the app will calculate the amount of rope needed for the chain to pull with 0 angle at the anchor shaft.
-Note that for a mix of chain and rope the length of chain needs to be set to a specific value (possibly 0), using the field Max in the chain view.
+Fix [anchor rope length]: The amount of anchor rope to be deployed.
+If set to 0, the app will calculate the length of anchor rope needed for the chain to pull with 0 angle on the anchor shank.
+Note that for a mix of chain and rope the length of chain needs to be set to a specific value (possibly 0 – if you are deploying only rope), using the field Fix in the chain view.

 Rope elasticity: In Basic mode, you can specify the elasticity of your anchor rope in qualitative terms.
 What those mean you can check by temporarily switching to Expert mode.
 Please note that in very strong winds / swell too much elasticity may overpower the rope and cause it to stretch too much.
 In this case less elasticity is better / safer.

-There is an Info button to the right of the input parameters, where most of this information is also made available offline within the App (in English, German, Spanish, French, Swedish, Danish or Norwegian, depending on your system settings).
+There is an Info button to the right of the input parameters, where most of this information is also made available offline within the App (in English, German, Spanish, French, Swedish, Danish, Norwegian, Dutch, Italian or Portuguese, depending on your system settings).

 Mix of Rope and Chain